- Why App?

 - Must have at least a cumulative 2.0 GPA on all college work (as computed by Appalachian).

 Freshmen are those who have less than 15 hours of college credit, or if you graduated from high school less than a year prior to your intended entry term.
+Early college students apply as freshmen and will receive transfer credit once a transcript evaluation has been completed.

 Transfer Track Sessions